Skip to main content

 The database may be waiting for storage provisioning or resource allocation.
 Check events:

-kubectl describe kdcdatabase my-postgres -n my-project
+kubectl describe kdcdatabase my-postgres -n acme-production

-kubectl get events -n my-project --field-selector involvedObject.name=my-postgres
+kubectl get events -n acme-production --field-selector involvedObject.name=my-postgres

 Cannot connect to database